Roasted Butternut Squash Salad

-Roasted Butternut Squash Salad is a salad recipe that includes some of the best fall/winter flavors such as apple, cranberries, and crumbled blue cheese.
+Roasted Butternut Squash Salad is a salad recipe that includes some of the best fall/winter flavors, such as apple, cranberries, and crumbled blue cheese.

 I’ve always associated roasted butternut squash with Thanksgiving.